-- (a) SAMA may establish a committee, which will be responsible for assessing and resolving disputes between Payment Service Providers, as well as between Payment Service Providers and Payment System Operators, that are: - (i) submitted by a Payment System Provider or Payment System Operator to SAMA in accordance with Article 19.2(b) or Article 19.3(b); and - (ii) not resolved by SAMA within 60 calendar days of that submission and are escalated to the Committee in accordance with Article 19.2(e) and 19.3(e). - (b) The Committee will investigate, assess and settle disputes escalated to it in accordance with Article 19.2(e) and 19.3(e).
+- (a) SAMA will establish a committee known as the "Committee for the Resolution of Payments Disputes and Violations" (the Committee), which will, subject to Article 19.1(d) (d), be responsible for assessing and resolving disputes between Payment Service Providers, as well as between Payment Service Providers and Payment System Operators, that are: - i. submitted by a Payment System Provider or Payment System Operator to SAMA in accordance with Article 19.2(b) or Article 19.3(b) (b); and - ii. not resolved by SAMA within 60 calendar days of that submission and are escalated to the Committee in accordance with Article 19.2(e) and 19.3 (e). - (b) The Committee will investigate, assess and settle disputes escalated to it in accordance with Article 19.2 (e)(e) and 19.3(e).
 The Committee may issue decisions based on its assessment with the full power of SAMA, and may direct the relevant staff at SAMA, or a Payment Service Provider and Payment System Operator, to take specific actions based on the investigation. - (c) The Committee will consist of members appointed by SAMA with the relevant experience and expertise.
-A member of the Committee may not be a person who has licensing or supervisory responsibilities over any Payment Service Provider or Payment System Operator. - (d) Any challenges on decisions of SAMA can be referred to the Committee for Banking Disputes and its relevant procedures will be followed.
+A member of the Committee may not be a person who has licensing or supervisory responsibilities over any Payment Service Provider or Payment System Operator. - (d) Until the Committee is established in the Kingdom, any challenges on decisions of SAMA can be referred to the Committee for Banking Disputes and its relevant procedures will be followed.